Azure/azure-powershell/src/ResourceManager/Media/Commands.Media/help/Sync-AzMediaServiceStorageKeys.md

 ## SYNTAX

 ```
-Sync-AzureRmMediaServiceStorageKeys [-ResourceGroupName] <String> [-AccountName] <String>
+Sync-AzMediaServiceStorageKeys [-ResourceGroupName] <String> [-AccountName] <String>
  [-StorageAccountId] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Sync-AzureRmMediaServiceStorageKeys** cmdlet synchronizes storage account keys for a storage account associated with the media service.
+The **Sync-AzMediaServiceStorageKeys** cmdlet synchronizes storage account keys for a storage account associated with the media service.

 ## EXAMPLES

 ### Example 1: Synchronize storage account keys for a storage account associated with the media service
 ```
-PS C:\>$StorageAccount = Get-AzureRmStorageAccount -ResourceGroupName "ResourceGroup001" -Name "Storage135"
+PS C:\>$StorageAccount = Get-AzStorageAccount -ResourceGroupName "ResourceGroup001" -Name "Storage135"
-PS C:\> Sync-AzureRmMediaServiceStorageKeys -ResourceGroupName "ResourceGroup001" -AccoutName "MediasService001" -StorageAccoutId $StorageAccount.Id
+PS C:\> Sync-AzMediaServiceStorageKeys -ResourceGroupName "ResourceGroup001" -AccoutName "MediasService001" -StorageAccoutId $StorageAccount.Id
 ```

-The first command uses the Get-AzureRmStorageAccount cmdlet to get the storage account named Storage135 that belongs to ResourceGroup001 and stores the result in the variable named $StorageAccount.
+The first command uses the Get-AzStorageAccount cmdlet to get the storage account named Storage135 that belongs to ResourceGroup001 and stores the result in the variable named $StorageAccount.
 The second command synchronizes the storage account keys for the media service named MediaService001 using the **Id** property contained in the $StorageAccount variable.

 ## PARAMETERS